-Prerequisites: BUS 307.
+Prerequisite: BUS 307 or ENT 311.
 This course is focused on the strategy, environment, and decision-making processes most important for creating, owning, and successfully operating a family business.
 Particular attention is given to the competitive strengths and weaknesses of a family firm, the dynamics of family interactions, and the family business culture.
 This course also explores and analyzes family business continuity challenges.
 This course is cross-listed as ENT 319.